ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 -  The ``generations_completed`` attribute is assigned by the number of the last completed generation.

--  If there is a callback function assigned to the ``callback_generation`` attribute, then it will be called.
+-  If there is a callback function assigned to the ``on_generation`` attribute, then it will be called.

 After the ``run()`` method completes, the following takes place: